 Should I plead guilty to a DUI charge in Calgary?

-Do not plead guilty before consulting a Calgary DUI lawyer.
-Pleading guilty too early to a DUI or impaired driving charge could result in:
+No. Never plead guilty to a DUI charge before consulting a Calgary DUI lawyer.
+A guilty plea to an impaired driving charge in Calgary means:

 Will a DUI affect my job in Alberta?